 Chateauneuf-du-Pape Cuvée des Félix: A special selection of grapes from the lowest-yielding, best-exposed vines is made to produce this elite cuvée which, in years that merit its existence, represents about 10% of the annual production of the domaine.
 Again, Grenache represents 65% of this cuvée but Mourvedre plays an increasingly important role (25%) while Syrah (5%) and an assortment of other grape varieties (5%) complete the blend.
 This wine is aged in smaller “barriques” of older origin (two to six years of age).
 The “Cuvée Félix” is a more tannic and reserved wine than the “Tradition” with additional nuance that appears as the wine ages.
 The 2016 Felix was vinified with 85% whole clusters.
 Certified organic.

-Châteauneuf-du-Pape at its greatest and most traditional is a testament to its lofty historical reputation, channeling one of the viticultural world’s most visceral expressions of terroir.
+However, Châteauneuf-du-Pape at its greatest and most traditional more than justifies its lofty historical reputation, and only the finickiest of drinkers would reject outright such visceral expressions of terroir.
 When the appellation’s sun-drenched ripeness comes across as a mere fact of being rather than as a calculated aim, and when it is not exaggerated through cellar technique, it is as natural and lovable as acidity in Alpine wine or salinity in Mediterranean wine.

 We are incredibly lucky to work with Jean-Paul Versino of Domaine Bois de Boursan, whose staunchly old-school Châteauneuf-du-Pape is both gutsy and refined, both powerful and elegant.
-Jean-Paul’s father Jean founded the domaine in 1955 after relocating from Piedmont, and Jean-Paul took the reins with the stupendous 1990 vintage, immediately converting to organic viticultural practices but keeping things adamantly traditional in the cellar.
-There are plenty of foudres from Jean’s era still active in the cave, which is among the most heartwarmingly rustic one could hope to encounter.
+Jean-Paul’s father Jean founded the domaine in 1955 after relocating from Piedmont, and Jean-Paul took the reins with the stupendous 1990 vintage, continuing the organic viticultural practices Jean began in the mid-1970s—he was among the first in the region to make that move—and keeping things adamantly traditional in the cellar.